seasid3/computer_infrastructure_assessment_problem/README.md

 ### 1. Running the script from the terminal

-'''Navigate to the repository root'''
+'''# Navigate to the repository root.'''
 cd computer_infrastructure_assessment_problem

-# Make the script executable (Unix-like systems)
+'''# Make the script executable.'''
 chmod +x faang.py

-# Run the script
+'''# Run the script.'''
 ./faang.py

 ### 2. Running the script in a Jupyter notebook

-from faang import get_data, plot_data
+from faang import `get_data`, `plot_data`

-# Download stock data
+'''# Download stock data.'''
 df = get_data()

-# Generate and save a plot
+'''# Generate and save a plot.'''
-# NOTE: plot_data() must be defined to accept a DataFrame
+'''# NOTE: plot_data() must be defined to accept a DataFrame.'''
 plot_data(df)

 ## Problem 1: Data from yfinance
 The function `get_data()` downloads hourly data from Yahoo!
 Finance for the previous five days for the five FAANG stocks: Facebook (META), Apple (AAPL), Amazon (AMZN), Netflix (NFLX), and Google (GOOG), using the [yfinance](https://github.com/ranaroussi/yfinance) Python package.
 The downloaded stock data is saved as a date- and time-stamped CSV file (local Irish time) in the `data` directory at the root of the repository.
 The function returns the data as a pandas `DataFrame` for use in a Jupyter notebook or script.